Chocolate Drip Cake

 You may have noticed that dark chocolate seems thinner than milk or white chocolate when melted.

-If you use milk chocolate, I suggest adding in an extra 2 teaspoons of heavy cream to make it fluid enough to easily add drips around your cake.
+If you use milk chocolate, I suggest adding an extra 2 teaspoons of heavy cream to make it fluid enough to easily add drips around your cake.

 These are general guidelines that should work with most types of chocolate, but different brands do have different cocoa percentages!
 So, make additional adjustments as needed as you perform the test drips (more on that below!).